May 12 ~ Even Napoleon

 His passion for baseball began early, playing neighborhood sandlot ball, then youth league by age 14.

-"If I had to come back to life again, I'd like to be a ballplayer," he once said and was a Navy gunner's mate on a ship that fought at the beaches of Normandy in 1944.
+"If I had to come back to life again, I'd like to be a ballplayer," he once said.
+Berra served as a Navy gunner's mate and fought at Normandy in 1944.

 "You can't think and hit at the same time," he said.